-Your health plan's provider network is HMO Blue New England.
+Your health plan has a tiered provider network called HMO Blue New England Options.
+Under this tiered network plan, your cost share amount for network primary care providers and general hospitals will be different based on the benefits tier of the primary care provider or general hospital you choose to furnish your covered services.
 The service area where your covered services will be furnished includes all counties in Massachusetts, Connecticut, Maine, New Hampshire, Rhode Island, and Vermont.
+Your provider directories for the Massachusetts and New Hampshire service area show the benefits tier for each network primary care provider and general hospital.
+All network primary care providers and general hospitals located in Connecticut, Maine, Rhode Island, and Vermont are designated as the lowest cost share benefits tier.
 See Part 1 for information about how to find a provider in your health care network.